Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 5 - Azure Networking/README.md

 Communication over a network wouldn’t work

 Types of Addressing:
-1. Physical Addressing: MAC Address (48 bits)
+1. Physical Addressing: It is a MAC Address (48 bits)
-2. Logical Addressing: IP Address
+2. Logical Addressing: It is a IP Address

 # What is IP (Internet protocol)?
 • IP is a Logical address comprises of ‘4’ octet and each octet is differentiated by dot (.)
 • IP address is used to provide communication between device over the internet.

+Types of IP Address:
+1. IPv4 (32 bits)
+2. IPv6 (128 bits)

+Types of IPv4 Address:
+1. Private IP Address
+2. Public IP Address

 Type of IPv4 Address:

 (1) Private IP
 • It is work at LAN
 • It is used to communicate within the same network
 • It is available free of cost